riffomonas/reproducible_research/README.md

 Noble WS.
 A quick guide to organizing computational biology projects.
 PLoS Comput Biol.
 2009 Jul;5(7):e1000424. doi: 10.1371/journal.pcbi.1000424. http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424

+[ Include the mBio wrap up from the symposium ]

 Please download and install the following prior to the workshop.
 I'll try to be there a bit early if people need help installing stuff.